Skip to main content

 What drones do you use for mapping?

-We use DJI Matrice 400 RTK with Zenmuse L3 LiDAR for survey-grade mapping, DJI Mavic 3 Enterprise for photogrammetry, and DJI Inspire 3 for cinematic aerial video.
+We use DJI Matrice 400 RTK with Zenmuse L3 LiDAR for survey-grade mapping, DJI Matrice 4E for photogrammetry, and DJI Mavic 3 Enterprise for compact operations.
 Equipment selection depends on project requirements, accuracy needs, and site conditions.

 View our fleet